Home | Browse Topics | Health & disability | Disability rights | Discrimination in the workplace: Problems with your employer

 The ERA said it had to be the first group – in other words, the “comparator group” had to be all other ED nurses.
 The ERA decided this because of an important Supreme Court case which said that judges had to remember that the purpose of the disability protections in the Human Rights Act is to provide equal access and to consider what would be “reasonable accommodation”.

-Reasonable accommodation wouldn’t be achieved by comparing you with other (hypothetical) workers who also can’t do certain tasks or tasks at certain times, but for different reasons.
+This ERA decision shows that reasonable accommodation wouldn’t be achieved by comparing you with other (hypothetical) workers who also can’t do certain tasks or tasks at certain times, but for different reasons.
 The effect would be that employers could get away with not providing reasonable accommodation for your impairment simply by showing that they are inflexible with any worker, disabled or not, who for some reason can’t do the particular tasks that you can’t do.

 The second stage: Has the employer made reasonable accommodations?